Harithik-Rai/Projects/3D Modeling examples/README.md

-main.cpp - File with C++ code
+main.cpp is the file with C++ code and the pngs are outputs of the program.
-Pngs - Outputs of main.cpp